Dangieboy/CSV-Data-Cleaner/README.md

 - you can save a lot of time because your commands work over GUIS and not code
 - you have a large amount of operations you can execute
 - the GUIS do not cause any confusion
+- you basically do not even need to know any coding

 Including operations you can work with: